alan-turing-institute/data-safe-haven/docs/source/deployment/deploy_shm.md

 - Ensure you are logged in with the new **native** administrator account you have just created.
     - Click on your username at the top right corner of the screen, then `Sign in with a different user`.
     - Log in with the password you set for yourself when activating your admin account in the previous step
-- From the Azure portal, navigate to the AAD you have created.
+- From the Azure portal, navigate to the Microsoft Entra ID you have created.
 - Click `Users` in the left hand sidebar
-- Select the default **external** user that was created when you created the Azure AD.
+- Select the default **external** user that was created when you created the Microsoft Entra ID.
     - The `User principal name` field for this user will contain the **external domain** and will have `#EXT#` before the `@` sign (for example `alovelace_turing.ac.uk#EXT#@turingsafehaven.onmicrosoft.com`)
 - Click the `Delete user` icon in the menu bar at the top of the user list panel